ibm-cloud-docs/hs-crypto/rotate-keys.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Rotating keys on-demand
+# Rotating root keys manually
 {: #rotate-keys}

 You can rotate your [root keys](#x6946961){: term} on-demand by using {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}}.
 {: shortdesc}

 When you rotate your root key, you shorten the lifetime of the key, and you limit the amount of information that is protected by that key.

-Rotation is available only for root keys.
-{: tip}
+To learn how key rotation helps you meet industry standards and cryptographic best practices, see [Key rotation](/docs/hs-crypto/concepts?topic=hs-crypto-key-rotation).

-## Rotating root keys with the GUI
+## Rotating root keys in the GUI
 {: #rotate-root-key-gui}

 If you prefer to rotate your root keys by using a graphical interface, you can use the {{site.data.keyword.hscrypto}} GUI.